elastic/kibana/src/plugins/expressions/public/public.api.md

     [K in keyof FunctionArgs<FnDef>]: FunctionArgs<FnDef>[K] | ExpressionAstExpressionBuilder | ExpressionAstExpressionBuilder[] | ExpressionAstExpression | ExpressionAstExpression[];
 }): ExpressionAstFunctionBuilder<FnDef>;

+// Warning: (ae-forgotten-export) The symbol "DefaultInspectorAdapters" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "createDefaultInspectorAdapters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const createDefaultInspectorAdapters: () => DefaultInspectorAdapters;

 // Warning: (ae-missing-release-tag) "Datatable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public